How to Start a Homestead

 If you’re considering starting a homestead, here are a few things to consider.

 • Will you use a portion of your yard or as much land as you can?
-Again, the space you dedicate to the different parts of your homestead will help you to stay within your means.
+The space you dedicate to your homestead’s different parts will help you to set things up more efficiently.

 • Will your homesteading plans include chickens or other livestock?
 When considering adding livestock to your homestead, you will want to take into account housing along with grazing space.